Bob Stupak: Career

 In 1990, Stupak approached the mayor and city council with a plan to build the largest free-standing sign in the world.
 His plan was for an 1,800-foot-tall neon sign that would tower over Las Vegas.
 Then-Councilman Steve Miller, an airline instructor pilot, convinced Stupak to redesign the structure to include an observation deck.
 Miller took Stupak for a flight over Vegas World in Miller's private plane.
 There they circled for over an hour at altitudes ranging from 1,000 to 2,000 feet watching the sun set.
 Stupak told Miller that to not share such a beautiful sight would be a sin, and he immediately went to work revising his plans to include a restaurant and amusement rides at the top of what was then to be called the "Stupak Tower".
 Stupak held a press conference and announced his plan with the caveat that his tower would be the icon of Las Vegas, and Steve Wynn's Mirage would be two miles from him, not the other way around.
 Within a year of Stupak's announcement, the construction on the tower began.

-In 1995, Stupak suffered a motorcycle accident, breaking every bone in his face and going into a coma.
+On March 31, 1995, Stupak suffered a motorcycle accident, breaking every bone in his face and going into a coma.
 Although the initial prognosis was that he would not survive, Stupak's next of kin, son Nevada Stupak, approved a non-FDA-approved experimental drug to reduce the swelling to his head and brain.
 Stupak recovered, although with lingering health problems.

-At the time of his motorcycle crash, Stupak was developing what had become known as Stratosphere Las Vegas, the largest structure west of the Mississippi and top 10 tallest structure in the world.
+At the time of his motorcycle crash, Stupak was developing what had become known as Stratosphere Las Vegas, the largest structure west of the Mississippi and a top 10 tallest structure in the world.
 The accident was only three weeks after Stupak agreed to bring in fellow poker player buddy Lyle Berman and his company Grand Casinos in as investors in the project, in large part due to the $550 million in capital they agreed to invest.
 This was Grand Casinos' big opportunity to enter the Las Vegas market due in large part to the overwhelming success in the Indian gaming market.
 Stupak called this the most difficult decision of his life as he had never had a partner and was always sole owner.
-The tower opened in late April 1996, making it the third most expensive casino development in history at the time; within a year Stupak was out as Chairman of the Board and the project ultimately ended as a financial disaster.
-Stupak lost nearly $200 million personally.
-Stupak continued to plan Vegas projects, including a purchase of the Moulin Rouge Hotel and a huge hotel shaped like the RMS Titanic, but these endeavors never bore fruit.
+The tower opened in late April 1996, making it the third most expensive casino development in history at the time.
+Singer Phyllis McGuire, Stupak's paramour, pronounced the grand opening "a Stupakular night".
+Two months later, Stupak rolled the final dice at The Sands, on June 30, prior to its demolition that November.
+Within a year of opening, Stupak was out as chairman of the board, and the project ultimately ended as a financial disaster.
+Stupak personally lost nearly $200 million.
+He continued to plan Vegas projects, including a purchase of the Moulin Rouge Hotel and a huge hotel shaped like the RMS Titanic, but these endeavors never bore fruit.